tarmyp/trachsel2013/README.md

 - [ ] hyperlinks to profiles of authors/researchers

 ## Contributing!
-### Translate into English
+### Translate pages into English
 This is the primary goal of this project so getting English translations is high priority (instead of, say, extracting images).

 Try to do one translation __per commit__.

 You are encouraged to put multiple translation into one Pull Request (PR) so the project doesn't get overloaded with PRs.

-Checklist:
+Translation checklist:
 * select a German page to translate (e.g. 0723.txt)
-* ensure that the OCR text output in that file matches up **exactly** with the image i.e. 0723.jpg
+* ensure that the OCR text output in that file matches up **exactly** with the text in the image:
   * it's important to get German characters correct
-  * it's __not so important__ to get subscripts and superscripts correct (they're secondary to the task of translation)
+  * it's __not so important__ to get subscripts and superscripts correct (they're secondary to the task of translation, and will be dealt with after translation is complete)
 * translate the German into English
   * Google Translate has been doing quite fine with this task, so far.
 YMMV.
   * __try__ to preserve the white-space:
     * between paragraphs
     * at the start of paragraphs
-* **if something doesn't quite translate** then put this in the PR you create for your work.
+* **if something doesn't quite translate** then mention this in the PR you create for your work.

 ### Make corrections to English translations
 This is pretty simple.
-Have a look through the English translations and if you find anything that needs attention then make a GitHub Issue.

-**Follow the format of previous GitHub issues**.
+Have a look through the English translations and if you find anything that needs attention then make a GitHub Issue. **Follow the format of previous GitHub issues**.
 This helps the people reviewing your work :)

+Alternatively, make a PR with the changes in them!

 ### Extracting images
 The images in the book - things like advertisements, __not__ molecule diagrams - need cropping out and cleaning up.

-Preferably they'd appear in grayscale so that they appear properly in the PDF that will eventually be rendered.
+Preferably they'd be in grayscale so that they appear properly in the PDF that will eventually be rendered.
+This means the image doesn't contain any coloured artifacts, that sort of thing.

-Make high quality PNG or JPEG files and name them after the page they're from. e.g. 0072_advertisement_1.png, 0072_advertisement_2.png
+Render them:
+* in PNG or JPEG format
+* high quality
+* black and white (i.e. grayscale).

+Name them:
+* prefixed with the page number
+* descriptively, as best you can.
+For example (refer to pages in book):
+  * 0448_diet_pill_ad.jpg, 0448_redux_pill.jpg
+  * 0441_buddha_on_scales.jpg, 0441_eskatrol.jpg, 0441_syndrox.jpg, 0441_tight_squeeze.jpg

 ### Molecular diagrams
-The digital book will need ALL of the molecular diagrams present in the physical .. that's a lot of diagrams!
+The digital book will need ALL of the molecular diagrams present in the physical book .. that's a lot of diagrams!

-As long as they look 95% like the original it doesn't matter how they'd made.
-They could be cropped out as per 'Extracting images' or made from scratch using something like ChemDraw or any number of online molecular diagram softwares.
+As long as they look __95% like the original__ it doesn't matter how they're made.
+They could be cropped out as per the instructions for 'Extracting images' or made from scratch using something like ChemDraw or any number of online molecular diagram softwares.

+Render them:
+* in PNG or JPEG format
+* high quality
+* black and white.

+Name them:
+* prefixed with the page number
+* descriptively, as best you can.
+For example (refer to pages in book):
+  * 0440_5_Amphetamin.png, 0440_6_Methamphetamin.png
+  * 0451_34.png, 0451_35.png

 ## Inhaltsverzeichnis
 ```